 Antiquity

 The wedding bouquet tradition has already been observed even during ancient civilizations.
 In fact, in places like Ancient Greece and Rome, it was pretty common for brides to carry herbs and spices during the wedding instead of flowers as it is believed to drive away any spirit of bad luck.
-Plants that have strong scents, such as dill and garli, are also used during wedding ceremonies as it is believed to bring protection and fertility.
+Plants that have strong scents, such as dill and garlic, are also used during wedding ceremonies as they are believed to bring protection and fertility.
 Meanwhile, the Egyptians used fragrant herbs for their weddings because they were often associated with purity and divinification.

 Elizabethan Era